djmisha/events/roadmap.md

 ## Ready for Dev

-### SEO

-- SEO: Homepage - Title and Description - need keyword research
-- Better SEO on Artist Pages - need keyword research
+-

-- [] put Ads on artist pages - not showing
+- [x] put Ads on artist pages - not showing
 - [] get the all events data at build time, rathar than the static JSON object file?
-- [] wont do: migrate the image node.js code into this repo
+- [x] wont do: migrate the image node.js code into this repo
 - [] security: check supabase message for security issues
 - [] bug: artists page uses different layout so there is no context for the location